 Salida is a somewhat small town located in the state of California.
 With a population of 14,074 people and two constituent neighborhoods, Salida is the 366th largest community in California.

-The per capita income in Salida in 2010 was $22,428, which is lower middle income relative to California, and middle income relative to the rest of the US.
-This equates to an annual income of $89,712 for a family of four.
+The per capita income in Salida in 2010 was $23,754, which is middle income relative to California and the nation.
+This equates to an annual income of $95,016 for a family of four.
 However, Salida contains both very wealthy and poor people as well.

-Salida is a very ethnically-diverse town.
+Salida is an extremely ethnically-diverse town.
 The people who call Salida home describe themselves as belonging to a variety of racial and ethnic groups.
+People of Hispanic or Latino origin are the most prevalent group in Salida, accounting for 46.77% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Salida residents report their race to be White, followed by Asian.
-Salida also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 47.03% of the town’s residents.
-Important ancestries of people in Salida include English, Irish, Portuguese, and Italian.
+Important ancestries of people in Salida include English, Irish, Italian, and Dutch.

 The most common language spoken in Salida is English.
-Other important languages spoken here include Spanish and Indic languages.
+Other important languages spoken here include Spanish and Other Indo-European.